mbierman/firewalla-tailscale-docker/README.md

 Bottom line: Tailscale provides a unified, always-on private network that just works—no public IP, no complex VPN setup, and no juggling multiple clients.

- Tailscale [free tier](https://tailscale.com/pricing) with some limits.
+ Tailscale has a [free tier](https://tailscale.com/pricing) with some limits.
 Problem solved!

 ## ✨ Features of this script